The Hottest Medical Technologies in 2022

 6. Tricorders

-For decades, tricorders have been medical technology’s version of the flying car: its origins are in science fiction, and the concept is both elegant and eminently useful.
-As far back as the 1960s, tricorders were imagined to be palm-sized devices that could quickly and accurately monitor a wide array of vital signs, while also performing simple diagnostics.
-Unlike flying cars, however, tricorders have finally made the leap from the screen and into users’ hands.
+For decades, tricorders have been medical technology’s version of the flying car: its origins are in science fiction, and the concept is elegant and eminently useful.
+As far back as the 1960s, tricorders were imagined to be palm-sized devices that could quickly and accurately monitor a wide array of vital signs while performing simple diagnostics.
+Unlike flying cars, however, tricorders have finally made the leap from the screen into users’ hands.

 7. Healthcare’s Digital Assistants

-Digital assistants like Alexa and Google Home have changed the way people interact with technology; in 2021, those digital assistants are taking on a similar role in healthcare.
-Natural language processing and ambient listening have natural applications in the capture, analysis, and utilization of health data.
+Digital assistants like Alexa and Google Home have changed how people interact with technology; in 2021, those digital assistants are taking on a similar role in healthcare.
+Natural language processing and ambient listening have natural applications in capturing, analyzing, and utilizing health data.

 In 2020, Epic and Cerner, the designers of the two largest electronic health records (EHR) systems, began integrating voice-enabled virtual assistants on their software.
 AI startup Saykara has launched a new voice assistant that can listen to, and understand, a physician-patient conversation, without being prompted through voice commands.